algorinfo/rawdata/README.md

   - Takes a backup, This action is SYNC, so consider the time of the request for big files ( > 6 GB)

 - GET /v1/data/{namespace}
-  - List files as an API, base64 encoded data.
+  - List files as an API, base64 encoded data and uncompressed.

 - GET /v1/data/{namespace}/_list
   - List only IDs and created fields